OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/nft/stats.md

 ---
 title: stats
-description: A guide to displaying statistics of an OpenSea NFT collection such as market cap, floor price, volume, and sales using a slug parameter.
+description: "A guide to displaying statistics of an OpenSea NFT collection such as" market cap, floor price, volume, and sales using a slug parameter.
 This includes an example using the Mutant Ape Yacht Club collection.
 keywords: